Spiral Model in Software Engineering: What is it?

 What is Spiral Model?

-• It was initially presented in a paper written by Barry Boehm, an American software developer in 1986.
+• It was initially presented in a paper written by Barry Boehm, an American software developer, in 1986.

 • The spiral approach binds the advantages of the waterfall and iterative methods, combining their strengths while also addressing any functional gaps present.

-• The flaws in the program written are described in depth, and alternate fixes are recommended if necessary.
+• The flaws in the program are described in depth, and alternate fixes are recommended if necessary.

-• For the software development process, spiral uses the approach of the Prototyping Model where the different phases of the software are released until the desired results are achieved.
+• For the software development process, spiral uses the approach of the prototyping model, where the different phases of the software are released until the desired results are achieved.

-• The spiral model consists of multiple loops which represent the phases of the development process, whereas the radius represents the cost of the project according to the phase being processed.
+• The spiral model consists of multiple loops, which represent the phases of the development process, whereas the radius represents the cost of the project according to the phase being processed.

-• Because it incorporates all the other SDLC models, and is also known as a Meta-Model.
+• Because it incorporates all the other SDLC models and is also known as a meta-model.

 • Risk management is carried out under the Spiral Model, where risk is defined as a potential bad circumstance that may have an impact on the project’s success.